-The U.S. Army Health Professions Scholarship Program awards full tuition and a monthly stipend of more than $2,000 to students who quality and are pursuing a career in health care or are currently enrolled in a graduate health care program.
-In addition, sign-on bonuses of $20,000 are given to dental students some cases.
+The US Army Health Professions Scholarship Program awards full tuition and a monthly stipend of more than $2,000 to students who qualify and are pursuing a career in healthcare or are currently enrolled in a graduate health care program.
+In addition, sign-on bonuses of $20,000 are given to dental students in some cases.
 In return, you must serve one-year active duty in the U.S. Army for every year you receive the scholarship.

 These are just a few of aid offerings available for dental students and it’s worth investigating all options that can help you defray the costs of dental school.

 Finding ways to pay for dental school is the first step.
 Your next step is to manage your education debt while you’re settling into your new dental career.